Skip to main content

 #

-With ibryant credentials, we have access to more shares:
+With ibryant credentials, more shares become accessible:

 elliot@exegol:~$ nxc smb phantom.vl -u ibryant -p 'Ph4nt0m@5t4rt!' --shares